Imperial College Enterprise Fund II

 Imperial College Innovations

-Imperial College can trace its roots back to 1823 and is one of the world’s top-rated universities, particularly in research and innovation.
-Like many other institutions, Imperial College founded its own technology transfer office, known as Imperial Innovations, to help convert its most promising research into viable commercial opportunities.
+Imperial College can trace its roots back to 1823 and is one of the world’s top-rated universities, ranking highly in research and innovation in particular.

-Launched in 1986, Imperial Innovations was originally a department within the university before becoming a wholly owned subsidiary of Imperial College.
-In 2006 the company listed on AIM and broadened its investment scope to include institutes within the ‘Golden Triangle’, an area comprising London, Oxford, and Cambridge.
-To better reflect this change in strategy, the company was rebranded as Touchstone Innovations.
+Imperial College founded its own technology transfer office in 1986 to help convert its most promising research into viable commercial opportunities.
+Imperial Innovations was originally a department within the university before becoming a wholly owned subsidiary.
+In 2006 the company was admitted to AIM and broadened its investment scope to include institutes within the ‘Golden Triangle’, an area comprising London, Oxford, and Cambridge.
+To better reflect this change in strategy, it rebranded as Touchstone Innovations.
 Touchstone was acquired by IP Group, which retained the investments.

 The Technology Transfer Office (TTO) returned to the College in 2019 and was named Imperial College Innovations (ICI).
 Parkwalk is working with the TTO on this fund.